olivierlsc/swagger-express-ts/wiki/README.md

 # Wiki

-Welcome to the SwaggerExpressTS wiki!
+Welcome to the SwaggerExpressTS2 wiki!

 ## Installation and environment support